Marc Lee is a Swiss artist

 He is creating network-oriented interactive projects, interactive installations, media art, internet art, performance art and video art.
 He is experimenting with information and communication technologies and within his contemporary art practice, he reflect creative, cultural, social, economic and political aspects.
 His artworks reflect the visions and limits of our information society in an intelligent manner and question this critically.

-His works are exhibited in major Museums and new media art exhibitions including: ZKM Karlsruhe, New Museum New York, Transmediale Berlin, Ars Electronica Linz and MMCA Seoul.
+His works are exhibited in major Museums and new media art exhibitions including: ZKM Karlsruhe, New Museum New York, Transmediale Berlin, Ars Electronica Linz, HMKV Dortmund, HeK Basel, Fotomuseum Winterthur, Read_Me Festival Moscow, CeC Dehli, MoMA Shanghai, ICC Tokyo, Nam June Paik Art Center, Media Art Biennale and MMCA Seoul.

 Marc Lee he has won many prizes and honorary mentions at international festivals,

-including “Interaction” and “Software” Awards at Transmediale Berlin und der Social-Media-Art-Award at Phaenomenale Wolfsburg
+including “Interaction” and “Software” Awards at Transmediale Berlin and the Social-Media-Art-Award at Phaenomenale Wolfsburg.

 His art projects are in private and public collections like the Swiss Confederation Federal Art Collection Bern, HeK Basel, Fotomuseum Winthertur and the ZKM Karlsruhe.